colspan/csreliefmap/README.md

 # CS Relief Map Tile Image Generator

+An one stop tile image generator of CS Relief Map written in Python, integrated with [Luigi](https://github.com/spotify/luigi) and [numpy](http://www.numpy.org/).

 ## What is CS Relief Map (CS立体図) ?

 The "*CS Relief Map*" (CS立体図) is a terrain visualization method with high visibility of **C**urvature and **S**lope.
 This was proposed by [Nagano prefecture forest center (長野県林業総合センター)](https://www.pref.nagano.lg.jp/ringyosogo/).